CaptainJe/captainje.github.io_jelly/README.md

 * [freenom](www.freenom.com)

 Blog Theme forked from mazhuang: http://mzlogin.github.io
-Thanks for people and companies who contributed to let us have a totally free blog.
+Thanks to the people and companies who contributed resources, we can have a totally free blog ^_^